 Respect and Trust: In healthy relationships, you learn to respect and trust important people in your life.
 Disagreements may still happen, but you learn to stay calm and talk about how you disagree.
 Talking calmly helps you to understand the real reason for not getting along, and it’s much easier to figure out how to fix it.
 In healthy relationships, people respect each other for who they are.
 This includes respecting yourself and your own feelings.

 How do I know that I have a healthy relationship with someone?

 - You know that you are in a healthy relationship with someone because you feel good about yourself when you are around that person.
 Unhealthy relationships can make you feel sad, angry, scared, or worried.

 - Healthy peer relationships involve an equal amount of give and take.
 In unhealthy relationships, there is an unfair balance with one person feeling that they are doing most of the giving.

 - You should feel safe around the other person and feel that you can trust him/her.
-In a healthy relationship, you like to spend time with the other person, instead of feeling like you’re pressured into spending time with them.
+In a healthy relationship, you should like to spend time with the other person, instead of feeling like you’re pressured into spending time with them.
 Unhealthy relationships do not include trust and respect, which are very important parts of a family relationship, good friendship, or dating relationship.
-No one deserves to be in an unhealthy relationship.

 Your brothers and sisters can upset you sometimes.
 You may get angry if they take something that is yours, tease you, or bother you when you have friends over.